List of Tenkai Knights characters: Beag

-Commander Beagle (or Beag for short) (ビーグ, Bīgu) is the founder and commander of the Corekai Soldiers.
-He is often confused by the otherworldly comments the young six Tenkai Knights make due to him not knowing they aren't the original Tenkai Knights.
-Beag seems to have a case of hero worship, but is fairly intelligent.
-He and his four allies Kutor, Leinad, Senjo, and Tavox joined the Tenkai Knights in Robofusion, granting them the ability to use both the Protojet and the Airlancer Jet at the same time.
-He saves the Tenkai Knights a lots in the Beast World, due to them being powerless as humans.
-Beag changes in the Beast World from brick-looking to a robot, due to the fact that all the tenkai knights must be human.
-He helped a lot in the final battle, when he traveled to Earth to remove both Granox and Slyger, and also was ready to sacrifice himself for the fortress.
+Commander Beagle (also known as Beag) (ビーグ, Bīgu) is the founder and commander of the Corekai Soldiers.
+Though intelligent, he is often confused by the Knights' otherworldly comments due to being unaware that they are not the original Tenkai Knights.
+He and his allies Kutor, Leinad, Senjo, and Tavox joined the Tenkai Knights in Robofusion, granting them the ability to use the Protojet and Airlancer Jet simultaneously.
+He frequently saves the Tenkai Knights in the Beast World due to them being powerless as humans; while in the Beast World, he changes from brick-looking to a robot, as all Tenkai Knights must be human.
+During the final battle, he travels to Earth to remove Granox and Slyger, being ready to sacrifice himself for the fortress.